6th-Morpeth-Scouts/6th-Morpeth-Scouts.github-old.io/volunteering.md

 <p span style="background: yellow; padding: 5px;"><strong>We're in real need of more parent volunteers for our Executive Committee.
 Please do consider volunteering!
-As your child's group leader for more information.</strong></p>
+Ask your child's group leader for more information.</strong></p>

 # Volunteering